-- Hold to turn the chartplotter on or off.

-- Select HOME from any screen to return to the Home screen.

-- Select MENU from any main screen to access additional settings about that screen.

-- Select MENU to close the menu when finished.

-- Select () to adjust the backlight.
+- Press to turn the chartplotter on. - Select Home from any screen to return to the Home screen. - Select Menu to access additional settings about that screen. - Select Menu to close the menu when finished. - Press () to open additional options, such as adjusting the backlight and locking the touchscreen. - Press () and select Power Off to turn the chartplotter off.

-- Tap \circlearrowleft to open autopilot.

-- Turn the knob to highlight options.